meduryllc/reach-blog-tutorial/tut-4/README.md

 `Makefile` — A Makefile that easily rebuilds and runs the Docker image.

-We’re going to leave the first two files unchanged.
-You can look at them at tut-8/package.json and tut-8/Dockerfile, but the details aren’t especially important.
-However, we’ll customize the other two files.
+We’re going to leave the first two files unchanged and their details are out of scope for this tutorial but for more details, they can be found at [tut-4/package.json](https://github.com/meduryllc/reach-blog-tutorial/blob/master/tut-4/package.json) and [tut-4/Dockerfile](https://github.com/meduryllc/reach-blog-tutorial/blob/master/tut-4/Dockerfile).

+We’ll customize the other two files.

-First, let’s look at the tut-4/docker-compose.yml file:
+First, let’s look at the [tut-4/docker-compose.yml](https://github.com/meduryllc/reach-blog-tutorial/blob/master/tut-4/docker-compose.yml) file:
 ```
 1    version: '3.4'
 2    x-app-base: &app-base
-3      image: reachsh/reach-app-tut-8:latest
+3      image: reachsh/reach-app-tut-4:latest
 4    services:
 5      devnet-cfx:
 6        image: reachsh/devnet-cfx:0.1